Q: When did you first begin writing stories?

 Q: What was the name of your first book?

-Q: How did you get into the romance/drama genre?
+Q: How did you get into the contemporary romance fiction genre?

 Q: Who was your favorite author when you were younger?

 Q: How would you describe your writing style in three words?

 Heartwarming, emotional, G-rated